alphagov/govuk-design-system/src/components/notification-banner/index.md

 - in a case working system, the user might need to know that there are new cases waiting for their attention
 - in an account-type service, you might need to tell the user that there’s a deadline approaching or that a payment is overdue

-{{ example({group: "components", item: "notification-banner", example: "default", html: true, nunjucks: true, open: false, size: "s", titleSuffix: "second"}) }}
+{{ example({ group: "components", item: "notification-banner", example: "default", html: true, nunjucks: true, open: false, size: "s", titleSuffix: "second" }) }}

 ## Reacting to something the user has done